bunyaminsg/ng-file-upload-button/README.md

 import { NgModule } from '@angular/core';
 import { AppComponent } from './app.component';

-import { FileUploadButtonComponent } from 'file-upload-button';
+import { FileUploadButtonComponent } from 'ng-file-upload-button';

 @NgModule({